 Using LMI for information, advice and guidance:

-Effectively using Labour Market Information (LMI) can help provide robust and timely information, advice and guidance (IAG), helping individuals to realise their occupational aspirations and progress their careers in-line with real labour market demands.
-Advisors can support their IAG practice by:
+Effectively using labour market information (LMI) can help provide robust and timely information, advice and guidance (IAG), helping individuals to realise their occupational aspirations and progress their careers in-line with real labour market demands.
+Advisers can support their IAG practice by: